Mass redact a wide range of documents

 Number Format: It checks for numbers arranged:

-- In other standard credit card configurations with more digits.
+In other standard credit card configurations with more digits.

 Social Security Numbers (SSN):

-Social Security numbers (SSNs) in the United States of America are usually formatted as three digits, followed by a separator (hyphen, space, or dot), then two digits, another separator, and four final digits (e.g., 123-45-6789).
+U.S. Social Security numbers usually follow three digits, a separator (hyphen, space, or dot), two digits, another separator, and four digits (e.g., 123-45-6789).

 How the SSN pattern works: